L3ad Solutions

 I Embedded Google Reviews.
 Traffic Stayed Flat.Then I Added Schema.

-I spent a week pulling Google reviews into my website using a third-party widget.
+I spent a week pulling Google reviews into my website with a third-party widget.
 Looked clean, worked fine.

 The widget alone gets reviews on your site.
 Schema gets them working for your SEO.